 The major issue to remember while applying for life insurance whenever you have afib is to receive the illness handled, follow your physician’s orders, and keep a wholesome lifestyle.
 These are the chief things insurance companies will be searching to find.

-WHAT WILL LIFE INSURANCE COMPANIES WANT TO KNOW ABOUT MY ATRIAL FIBRILLATION
+WHAT LIFE INSURANCE COMPANIES WANT TO KNOW ABOUT MY AFIB

 Be Honest with your Agent!!!